 Video Poker Variations

-Most casinos host at least several video poker games players can choose from.
-There are classics such as Jacks or Better and Deuces Wild, but often, you will also find 9/6 games, multi-hand versions, and even variations with progressive jackpots.
-Casinos and game developers sometimes refer to full-pay video poker games as 9/6 games, while multi-hand or multi-play variations are games where the player can place bets not on a single hand, but on multiple hands simultaneously.
+Most casinos host at least several video poker games that players can choose from.
+There are classics such as Jacks or Better and Deuces Wild, but often you will also find 9/6 games, multi-hand versions, and even variations with progressive jackpots.
+Casinos and game developers sometimes refer to full-pay video poker games as 9/6 games, while multi-hand or multi-play variations are games where the player can place bets not on a single hand but on multiple hands simultaneously.
 The rules and the payouts for the different winning hands are usually the same as in single-play video poker, but it is very important to pay attention to the size of the bet.
 It will be multiplied by the number of hands you bet on each round.

 Classic Video Poker